 We are an international exams group designing and delivering assessments to over 8 million learners in over 170 countries.
 We are committed to ensuring that all our assessments are fair, have sound ethical underpinning, and operate according to the highest technical standards.
-Our organisation is not-for-profit.

 We own and manage OCR, Cambridge International Examinations and Cambridge English Language Assessment, and carry out leading-edge and operational research on assessment in education.
 We are the oldest exams group still in existence and the only one attached to a university.